Father of two dead children holding tight to only remaining son

-ATLANTA - The father of two infant boys who were killed Friday night in southwest Atlanta is holding tight to his only remaining son, and his namesake.
+ATLANTA - The father of two toddlers—brothers—who were killed Friday night in southwest Atlanta is holding tight to his only remaining son, and his namesake.

 "It is horrific,” said Jameel Penn.
 “Somebody leave a child there for that amount of time, or however it was, something ain't clicking right in your brain."